ruslan1b/CSharp-Core/README.md

 Output information about all persons.
 Find and output information about Persons with the same names (use ==)

-#Homework 10
+# Homework 10

-    /// A) Create Console Application project.
+    A) Create Console Application project.
-    ///Use classes Shape, Circle, Square from your previous homework.
+      Use classes Shape, Circle, Square from your previous homework.
-    ///Use Linq and string functions to complete next tasks:
+      Use Linq and string functions to complete next tasks:
-    ///1) Create list of Shape and fill it with 6 different shapes(Circle and Square).
+      1) Create list of Shape and fill it with 6 different shapes(Circle and Square).
-    ///2) Find and write into the file shapes with area from range[10, 100]
+      2) Find and write into the file shapes with area from range[10, 100]
-    ///3) Find and write into the file shapes which name contains letter 'a'
+      3) Find and write into the file shapes which name contains letter 'a'
-    ///4) Find and remove from the list all shapes with perimeter less then 5.
+      4) Find and remove from the list all shapes with perimeter less then 5.
 Write resulted list into Console

-    ///B) Create Console Application project.
+    B) Create Console Application project.
-    ///Prepare txt file with a lot of text inside(for example take you.cs file from previos homework)
-    ///Read all lines of text from file into array of strings.
+      Prepare txt file with a lot of text inside(for example take you.cs file from previos homework) Read all lines of text from file into array of strings.
-    ///Each array item contains one line from file.
+      Each array item contains one line from file.
-    ///Complete next tasks:
+      Complete next tasks:
-    ///1) Count and write the number of symbols in every line.
+      1) Count and write the number of symbols in every line.
-    ///2) Find the longest and the shortest line.
+      2) Find the longest and the shortest line.
-    ///3) Find and write only lines, which consist of word "var"/
+      3) Find and write only lines, which consist of word "var"/